 Every mom has had that moment when she realizes she is reusing her mom's lines.
 Grandparents have those moments, too.

-My husband talks about "going to town" as though it's a big hassle although there's a major shopping center five minutes away.
-And all the grandparents I know obsess about the weather.
+Does your husband talk about "going to town" as though it's a big hassle although there's a major shopping center five minutes away?
+And all the grandparents we know obsess about the weather.
 They especially like to compare rainfall with their friends and neighbors.
 "We got an inch and a half!"
 "Are you all farmers all of a sudden?" one of the younger generation asks.
-No, we are just channeling our own grandparents -- and thinking of getting some chickens ....
+No, we are just channeling our own grandparents—and thinking of getting some chickens...